Application Note AN1. Design Considerations for a 5U4G or 274B Tube Power Supply, using a Choke.

 Here is a list of things that will help most (in this order):

 1. Folks, this can not be repeated often enough, but please READ the data sheets.
 Not just quickly look where the maximum specs are.
 Read the TEXT part of the data sheet also.
-Then, be aware, if you touch one maximum specification, you will already not get maximum life time any more, but also you can not touch any of the other maximum specifications any more, unless it sais so.
+Then, be aware, if you touch one maximum specification, you will already not get maximum life time any more, but also you can not touch any of the other maximum specifications any more, unless it says so.
 So you want to use the maximum voltage?
 Fine, but then you can not draw the maximum current.
 Perhaps only 50%.
 Or, you want maximum current?
 Fine, but then you can not have maximum voltage them.
 I know this is boring.
 But that is no reason to ignore it.
 This situation is represented by the so called derating curves of (any!) tube rectifier.
 If this means nothing to you, all I can say is: read the data sheets.
 We have to say it, data sheets are written by people who know, for people who don't know.
 And not the other way around.

 2. Improve your wiring scheme, use 'star' wiring, like in the above circuit diagram.
 This prevents many wiring mistakes automatically.
 Heavy AC currents, flowing through too large capacitors will create all kind of hard to understand hum effects.
 That is because capacitor ripple will find their way to ground in your amplifier chassis, and have common paths with audio signals.
 'Ground' is where you have a metal Anode.
 A ground wire is a wire, and may be no good ground.
 The only good ground in the form of a wire, is a ground 'star'.
 A good 'star' grounding scheme, will not require a metal cabinet for your amplifier, and create no hum at all.